napframework/nap-docs/app/manual/09_project_management.md

 This section explains how to add a third-party dependency to your module using the [module_extra.cmake](@ref custom_cmake_module) file.
 The same steps apply when adding a third-party dependency directly to your application, substituting `module_extra.cmake` with `app_extra.cmake`.
 We're going to use [CMake modules](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Modules.html) for this.
 Although other options are available, this is the preferred method.

 Let's add an imaginary (pre-built) dynamic library called `libfoo` to `napMyFirstModule`.
-All third-party dependencies are stored in the `thirdparty` directory directly under the project (module or app) root, in this case:
+All third-party dependencies are stored in the `thirdparty` directory under the project (module or app) root, in this case:
 ```
 napMyFirstModule/thirdparty/libfoo
 ```

-The first step for including `libfoo` will be to make (or import) a `CMake module file`.
+The first step for including `libfoo` will be to create (or import) a [find package](https://github.com/rpavlik/cmake-modules/blob/main/module-docs/Example-FindMyPackage.cmake) file.
 This file defines and exposes all the pieces of information you need to include the `libfoo` in your project.
 Many third party libraries will come with one ready for you to use, but we're going to create a simple one from scratch.

 Create a `cmake_find_modules` directory inside the `thirdparty` directory:
 ```